stanbaek/stanbaek.github.io/_sources/ComplexFunctions.md

 Crucially, the transfer function assumes the role of the frequency response of a system when the real part of $s$ is set to zero, i.e., $s=j\omega$ or $s|_{\sigma=0}=j\omega$.
 Thus, the red line along the imaginary axis in the 3-D plot represents the frequency response of the system, i.e., $H(s)|_{s=j\omega}=H(j\omega)$.
 This insight enhances our understanding of the system's characteristics across different frequencies.

-Download the MATLAB files to render the plots used on this page.
+Download the MATLAB files to generate the plots used on this page:
-- [complex_plots.m](./files/complex_plots.m) to render $\sqrt{x}$ and complex exponential functions.
+- [complex_plots.m](./files/complex_plots.m) : Used for rendering $\sqrt{x}$ and complex exponential functions.
-- [FrequencyResponse.m](./files/FrequencyResponse.m) to render the Bode plots.
+- [FrequencyResponse.m](./files/FrequencyResponse.m): Used for rendering the Bode plots.
-- [PlottingPoleZeros.m](./files/PlottingPoleZeros.m) to render the pole-zero plots.
+- [PlottingPoleZeros.m](./files/PlottingPoleZeros.m): Used for rendering the pole-zero plots.